sachin-aag/2-mins/README.md

 ### How Timers Work
 1. When you visit a configured website, a timer starts automatically
 2. The extension badge shows the number of active timers
-3. If you're still on the site when the timer expires, the tab closes automatically
+3. If you're still on the site when the timer expires, you'll be redirected to the focus plan page
-4. **NEW**: After closure, the site enters a cooldown period (default: 1 hour)
+4. The site enters a cooldown period (default: 1 hour)
 5. During cooldown, attempts to visit the site redirect to a productivity page
 6. You can set goals and plans during the cooldown period
 7. Switching tabs or navigating away pauses the timer for that site